kennyzhang0819/Sichuan-Mahjong-AI-Testbed/README.md

 - **Fully Implemented Mahjong Game:** This game follows the Sichuan version rules of Mahjong as established in the 2016 Tencent Mahjong Tournament.
 You can learn more about the official rules [here](http://majiang.qq.com/webplat/info/news_version3/7207/25932/25933/25936/m16340/201611/523252.shtml).
 - **Supports 4 Players:** The game can accommodate up to four players.
 - **1v3 Mode:** Allows a player to compete against three AI opponents.
 The player can interact with their own tiles and decide what to play.
 - **Customizable AI:** The AI can be modified according to any strategy.
 The current implementation uses a probability-based AI that optimizes for the highest probability hand combination.
-However, it can be replaced or extended to consider more factors, such as the actions of other players.
+However, it can be replaced or extended to consider more factors, such as the actions of other players and tiles already played.
+- (Coming)**Fight To Death:** The game doesn't immediately end after one player wins.
+Instead, all remaining players compete until only one remains or a tie between multiple players.
+- (Coming)**Scoreboard:** Keeps track of the scores for each player.

 ## Getting Started